 Herbert Boyer and Stanley Cohen opened the door to genetic engineering and laid the foundations for gene therapy and the biotechnology industry more

-The Lemelson-MIT Prize seeks to highlight the pivotal role inventive activity plays in the achievement of positive social, cultural and economic goals.
+The Lemelson-MIT Prize for invention seeks to highlight the pivotal role inventive activity plays in the achievement of positive social, cultural and economic goals.
 The objectives of the Lemelson-MIT Prize are to:

 - recognize and reward America’s outstanding mid-career inventors

 - celebrate individuals who enhance economic opportunity and community well-being through their inventive work and who have global perspective

 - increase awareness and foster the work of inventors and the potential for commercialization and wider adoption of their inventions

 - promote role models who can inspire young people to pursue creative lives and careers

 Candidates for the $500,000 Lemelson-MIT Prize for invention must:

 - be U.S. citizens or permanent residents